buda-base/editserv/Editing_Service_Use_Cases.md

 ```
     POST http://purl.bdrc.io/sandbox/patchID?apply
-        header includes a shortname for the RDFPatchLog that will be created
+        header includes a shortname for the RDFPatchLog that will be created; user id and authorization info
         the patch payload
 ```
 - ES creates an RDFPatchLog containing the patch and saves it in a patch log store, applies the patch - which consists of updating the dataset on Fuseki and the appropriate local git repo and perhaps pushes to the public repo.
 Upon a successful apply ES responds w/